Courtney Whitney: World War II

+Whitney was present at the Battle of Leyte in 1944 and landed in the Philippines with MacArthur, after which he was assigned chief of the Philippine section of the Allied Intelligence Bureau.
+After the restoration of the Commonwealth of the Philippines by Allied forces, Whitney was assigned responsibility for Philippine civil affairs.

 Occupation of Japan

 After Japan surrendered, Whitney accompanied MacArthur to Atsugi Air Base and became Chief of the Government Section at GHQ.
 With Lt.
-Col. Milo Rowell, he drafted the Constitution of Japan and sent it to the Diet for approval.
+Col. Milo Rowell, he drafted the 1947 Constitution of Japan and sent it to the Diet for approval.
 Historians emphasize the similarity of occupation policies to the US New Deal programs of the 1930s.
 Moore and Robinson note that "New Deal liberalism seemed natural, even to conservative Republicans such as MacArthur and Whitney."

 Whitney remained close to MacArthur throughout the occupation and served as Chief of Government Section at his headquarters.
-He accompanied MacArthur, during the Korean War and received Silver Star and second Legion of Merit for his visits on the front.
+He accompanied MacArthur during the Korean War and received the Silver Star and a second Legion of Merit for his brief visits to the front.
 Whitney resigned from the army after MacArthur was removed from command in 1951.
-He was decorated with Army Distinguished Service Medal at his retirement ceremony.
+He was decorated with the Army Distinguished Service Medal at his retirement ceremony.
 In 1956, Whitney's biography of his commander, MacArthur: His Rendezvous With History, was published.